ytsaurus/ytsaurus/yt/docs/README.md

 ### Table of Contents

-The document structure is described in the `ru/toc.yaml` file for the Russian documentation and in the `en/toc.yaml` for the English one, respectively.
+The document structure is described in the `ru/toc.yaml` file for the Russian documentation and in the `en/toc.yaml` for the English one.
 This file defines how the table of contents is generated and documentation is built.
 The structure of the `toc.yaml` file looks like the following:

 ```
 title: "{{product-name}}"    # Variable substitution.
 For more details, see the "Variables" section below.